pencer-io/pencer-io.github.io/_posts/2020-06-04-ctf-htb-haircut.md

 listening on [any] 1234 ...
 ```

-Now back on box we brose to the uploaded shell:
+Now back on box we browse to the uploaded shell:

 ![open_shell_php](/assets/images/2020-06-04-21-57-35.png)